NARRATIVE SUMMARIES OF REASONS FOR LISTING

 Date on which the narrative summary became available on the Committee’s website: 8 July 2009

 Dates on which the narrative summary was updated: 27 November 2013, 9 September 2014

 Mokhtar Belmokhtar was listed on 11 November 2003 pursuant to paragraphs 1 and 2 of resolution 1390 (2002) as being associated with Al-Qaida, Usama bin Laden or the Taliban for “participating in the financing, planning, facilitating, preparing or perpetrating of acts or activities by, in conjunction with, under the name of, on behalf, or in support of” and “recruiting for” the Organization of Al-Qaida in the Islamic Maghreb (QE.T.14.01).

 Mokhtar Belmokhtar is a former Algerian soldier with experience in training camps in Afghanistan.
-He is the longest serving active group leader and is the head of the southern zone for Katibat el Moulathamoune, a part of the Organization of Al-Qaida in the Islamic Maghreb (AQIM) (QE.T.14.01).
-His family connections with local tribes allow the group to capitalize on criminal opportunities in the southern Maghreb, such as smuggling, to finance terrorism.
+He is the longest serving active group leader and is the head of Al Mouakaoune Biddam (QE.M.139.14), Al Moulathamoun (QE.M.140.14) and Al Mourabitoun (QE.M.141.14).
+His family connections with local tribes allow the groups to capitalize on criminal opportunities in the southern Maghreb, such as smuggling, to finance terrorism.

 Mokhtar Belmokhtar, together with Saifi Ammari (QI.A.152.03), masterminded the exploitation of the Sahara’s permissive operating environment by GSPC (Salafist Group for Call and Combat), now listed as the Organization of Al-Qaida in the Islamic Maghreb (AQIM).

 Mokhtar Belmokhtar is the subject of international arrest warrant for establishing and belonging to the international terrorist group AQIM.